flofriday/event-registration/README.md

 ## Setup

-1. First you need to install Go, a C compiler, and sqlite.
+1. First you need to install Go 1.16 or later, a C compiler, and sqlite.
 2. Edit config.toml (the file has comments to guide you)
 3. Compile with `go build` and run with `./event-registration`

+## Licence

+Everything in this repository is under the MIT license, except for the `flyout` template folder.
+I included those templates to show how this service was used in production.